do-mart/gramolang/README.md

 ### 1. Providing a key in the environment
 The preferred approach is to provide the key as an environment variable with `os.environ`.
 The name of the environment variable must be the name of the API wrapper class or the organisation's API key name (if existing).
-The key names are stored in the API wrapper class tuple `API_KEY_NAMES`.
+Looked-up names are stored in the API wrapper class tuple `API_KEY_NAMES`.

 ```python
 # Example of providing an API key in the environment